fResult/ci-cd-final-project/exercises/step-02.md

-# Exercise 2: Add the linting step to CI workflow
+# Step 2: Add the linting step to CI workflow

 Next, you will add the `Lint` step to the GitHub workflow.\
 You will use `Flake8` module for linting.\